 - organs of procreation,

 By the time all this is done we are well out in the material world and usually out of touch with where our awareness originated.
 There is a type of natural barrier, called Ahamkara in Sanskrit, that keeps us preoccupied in our mind stuff and the experiences of the world so that we don’t tend to look inward to the Buddhi.
 This creates the sense of individual ego that makes us feel separate from the rest of manifested creation.
 This Ahamkara is very connected to the Manas aspect of our mind, which creates a limitation in that we cannot see beyond what the worldly senses can perceive.
 We cannot see beyond the walls of the room we are in, for instance, yet we know there is a world out there.
-The result is that we think about the obvious reality and function in the context that contains our body.
+The result is that we think about the obvious perceivable reality and function accordingly.
 The higher mind of the Buddhi brings in the imagination and memory – extending our thought process to unlimited.

-If we take a look back at the Samkhya Philosophy we introduced at the beginning of this text we can now see more clearly and perhaps understand that this ancient system of knowledge was really quite scientifically accurate in its description of “reality”.
+If we look back at the Samkhya Philosophy we introduced at the beginning of this text we can now see more clearly and perhaps understand that this ancient system of knowledge was really quite scientifically accurate in its description of “reality”.
 Let us make a brief comparison of how reality is perceived in Samkhya and in Modern Science:

 The differences in terminology above are referring to the same phenomena.
 As the languages are not the same, we do not at first glance see the similarities, but when looking more deeply into the explanations for the terms, either in Sanskrit or in nuclear physics we are drawn towards the conclusion that both schools of thought are indeed talking about the same things.
 These differences in language are of course based on varying sounds which have been associated with certain concepts.
 The fact that the concepts present in modern quantum physics are elaborated upon in Sanskrit texts that are thousands of years old makes us look again at what the ancient peoples knew.